Yaqob of India: Patriarch Yahballaha III and the Metropolitan Yaʿqob of India.

-It is interesting to see the superiority of the East over the West upheld in this formula, as three years later, in 1304, Yahballaha acknowledged the primacy of the Roman Church.
+It is interesting to see the superiority of the East over the West upheld in this formula, as three years later, in 1304, Yahballaha acknowledged the primacy of the Pope of Rome.
 Protestant and Catholic scholars have long disputed the significance of this acknowledgement, and it seems likely that Yahballaha's acknowledgement in 1304 meant little in practice.
 It made sense for Yahballaha to cultivate good relations with Rome, but the recognition by the Church of the East of the primacy of the See of Saint Peter did not, in the eyes of the East Syriacs, give the Western church the right to dictate their beliefs.
 The colophon of MS Vat Syr 22 is an interesting indication of how the East Syriacs really saw themselves at this period.
 But there is one puzzling aspect of this colophon.
 It is not surprising to find the Ongut patriarch Yahballaha III referred to as a ‘Turk’.
 But it is surprising to find him referred to as ‘Yahballaha the Fifth’.
 The standard lists of the Easy Syrian patriarchs know only two earlier patriarchs named Yahballaha, viz.
 Yahballaha I (415–20) and Yahballaha II (1190–1222).
 None of the known anti-patriarchs were named Yahballaha.

 Contact with Western missionaries

 About the same time, unexpected circumstances briefly provided the Indian Church with western contacts.
 Two of those visitors stand out as particularly important from the viewpoint of inter-Christian relations.
 The first was the Dominican Friar Jordan Catalanl of Sevcrar: [d.c.
-1336) who, after the first stay in India, prompted Pope John XXII (1361-44] to establish the first Latin-rite diocese in the subcontinent at Quilon.
+1336) who, after the first stay in India, prompted Pope John XXII (1361-44] to establish the first Latin diocese in the subcontinent at Quilon.
 It was, however, a very short-lived attempt.
 The second was the Franciscan and papal envoy John de Marignolli. who stayed in Quilon for sixteen months In 1348-49.

 Their reports, as well as those of other such casual visitors, help us to get a clearer picture of Eastern Christianity in India in these centuries.
 In the 1320s the anonymous biographer of the patriarch Yahballaha III and his friend Rabban Bar Sauma praised the achievement of the Church of the East in converting 'the Indians, Chinese and Turks'.
 India was listed as one of the Church of the East's 'provinces of the exterior' by the historian ʿAmr in 1348.